fallingleaf/thought/stack.md

   2 loops, => repeated work: find bigger elements process.
 Analyze: at index i, need to compare value for all index from i + 1 => use stack to store smaller values, when encounter larger value, pop smaller value out of stack and set into answer.
+  - Remove k digits from number to make it smallest: a greedy strategy is removing previous bigger number than current number, need to compare current number to previous => use stack to store previous number, edge case: e.g 4567 or 1111 => pop from stack, e.g 100 and k = 1 => "00" remove head 0

 - Use stack to store temporary data from last computation (without the need to recursive)
   - Binary tree - pre-order transversal: root -> left -> right.